kioskprotocol/kiosk.js/README.md

 **WARNING: This library is under heavy development.
-We recommend using it only as a reference point only rather than relying on it as a project dependency.**
+We do not recommend relying on it as a project dependency at this moment.**

 ## Install